biolab/scorange-hugo/content/blog/Pancreas.md

 \
 \

-Finaly we use selected genes to create the heatmap.
+Finally, we use selected genes to create the heatmap.
+From it we can identify cell clusters by looking at the functions of the marker genes.
+From it we can indentfy cell clussters by looking at the functions of the marker genes.
+Alpha cells are most strongly correlated with <i>GCG</i> encoding glucagon, beta cells with <i>INS1</i> and <i>INS2</i> encoding insulin, delta cells with <i>SST</i> encoding somatostatin, gamma cells with <i>PPY</i> encoding pancreatic polypeptide.

 {{% figure src="/blog_img/2019-03-20/heatmap_misi.png" width="95%" height="95%" %}}
 \